mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * S was used to encrypt or (successfully) decrypt a message, or if
 * a key, nonce, or secret derived from S has been consumed.
-(This goes for values derived via Derive-Secret as well as HKDF-Expand-Label.)
+(This goes for values derived via Derive-Secret as well as ExpandWithLabel.)

 Here, S may be the `init_secret`, `commit_secret`, `epoch_secret`, `application_secret`
 as well as any secret in the AS Tree or one of the ratchets.